Christiansborg Palace

 Experience Christiansborg Palace

-In the heart of Copenhagen lies Christiansborg Palace on Slotsholmen.
-Here you can experience how art, architecture, and royal moments bridge the gap between past and present power centers.
-Be overwhelmed by the extent and detail of the Great Hall.
-Feel the special atmosphere in the Throne Room, where H.M.
-Frederik X was proclaimed from the balcony in 2024.
-Explore Bjørn Nørgaard's colorful tapestries, which depict 1000 years of Danish history.
-Also, take a journey back in time with a visit to the 800-year-old ruins beneath the palace.
+On the Slotsholmen islet in the heart of Copenhagen lies Christiansborg Palace.
+Here, you can sense how art, architecture and royal moments tie together past and present seats of power.
+Experience the overwhelming scale and detail of the Great Hall.
+Feel the special atmosphere in the Throne Room, where HM Frederik X's accession to the throne was proclaimed from the balcony in 2024.
+Explore Bjørn Nørgaard's colorful tapestries, which show 1000 years of Danish history in pictures.
+And take a journey back in time with a tour of the 800-year-old ruins beneath the palace.

 The tapestries